apnguyen1/floor-it/README.md

    ```bash
    git checkout -b feature/your-feature-name
    ```
+3. Make your changes

+4. Use `make all` to adhere to the styling guidelines for this repo

-3. Commit your changes:
+5. Commit your changes:

    ```bash
    git commit -m "Add your commit message"
    ```

-4. Push your branch:
+6. Push your branch:

    ```bash
    git push origin feature/your-feature-name
    ```

-5. Open a pull request and describe your changes
+7. Open a pull request and describe your changes